 Here’s a thought experiment: Maybe someone sees my Twitter conversation about board games (a hobby of mine) and says, “Hey, that’s interesting, I wonder about this person.”
-Maybe they go to my website and see my (imaginary, at this point) books and decide to buy one.
+Maybe they go to my website and see my books and decide to buy one.
 Or maybe a friend says, “Hey, I read an interesting blog post about personal finance (another hobby of mine) and guess what?
 The writer has some books out, too.”
 Neither event happens if I am not “allowed” to build a platform that focuses on my interests and gives readers a trail of breadcrumbs to follow to find me.

 Readers certainly won’t like or care about everything that I do, but creating common ground is often the first step to building trust and interest which are what ultimately lead to sales.
 If readers aren’t interested in writing, then all of the writing advice in the world won’t let them know that I’m here.
 However, if I can connect with them via some other interest we share then, boom, I have a potential sale.
 It makes sense to me that the more interests and experiences I share via my platform, then the more potential readers I might reach.